 - a.
 At least once a year, the City will conduct a query of the Clearinghouse to determine if information exists in the Clearinghouse about current City employees subject to DOT controlled substance and alcohol testing. - b.
-In lieu of a full query, the City may obtain an individual covered employee's consent to conduct a limited query. - If the limited query shows information exists in the Clearinghouse about the individual employee, the City will conduct a full query within 24 hours of conducting the limited query. - 2) If the City fails to conduct a full query within 24 hours, the City must not allow the employee to continue to perform any safety-sensitive function until the City conducts the full query and the results confirm that the employee's Clearinghouse record contains no prohibitions as defined in paragraph C, below.
+In lieu of a full query, the City may obtain an individual covered employee's consent to conduct a limited query. - If the limited query shows information exists in the Clearinghouse about the individual employee, the City will conduct a full query within 24 hours of conducting the limited query. - 2) If the City fails to conduct a full query within 24 hours, the City must take steps to limit the employee's assignments regarding any safety-sensitive function until the City conducts the full query and the results confirm that the employee's Clearinghouse record contains no prohibitions as defined in paragraph C, below.